M4NU5/Personal_Website/content/blog/DRAFTS/2_DRAFT/deploy-jellyfin-on-kubernetes/index.md

 ---

-## Install the whole stack with one Helm chart
+## Deploy the HELM

+TK - insert elmo fire

 This chart handles **apps, Services, Traefik IngressRoutes/Middlewares, and SMB share wiring**.
-Adjust your SMB server/share and domain.
+Adjust your values as you see fit, SMB server/share and domain.

 ```yaml
 # values.yaml (excerpt)